Tambua-WomenInTech-Blog/womenintechblog/content/posts/2021/01/2021-6-7-tech-communities/index.md

 This is a community of Digital Marketing Professionals and Enthusiasts who focus on training people to be better Content creators through Digital Marketing.
 Check it out [<span style="color:blue"> **here**</span>](https://www.digiclan.africa/).

-### 25. Reddit
+### 25. HackerNews

-This is a web content rating and discussion website.
-You can register and checkout your prefered group where you can submit your content eg Tech Article links or give your views in form of a discussion out of other submitted Topics.
-Check out Reddit
+This is a social news website focusing on computer science and entreprenuership.
+It's a great site to help one get connected to any catchy tech news and in turn creates an amazing community.
+Check out HackerNews
-[<span style="color:blue"> **here**</span>] (https://www.reddit.com/)
+[<span style="color:blue"> **here**</span>] (https://news.ycombinator.com/).

 ### 26. Hashnode